Herbert Kilpin: Retirement and death

 Kilpin married Maria Capua, a woman from Lodi, in 1905.
 Little is known about his life after he retired from football.
-He died on 22 October 1916, aged 46, probably due to his drinking and smoking habits.
+He died in Milan on 22 October 1916, aged 46, probably due to his drinking and smoking habits.
 During the 1990s, an amateur historian named Luigi La Rocca tracked down Kilpin's grave, which was long believed to have been lost, in the Municipal Cemetery in Milan.
 It had no reference to his name and was located in a part of the cemetery reserved for Protestants.
 Therefore, in 1999, the club's centenary year, AC Milan paid for a new tombstone in the Monumental Graveyard.
 Following a petition, on 2 November 2010, Kilpin was inducted into the Famedio, the main building of the graveyard, where the tombs of the city's most illustrious personalities are located.

 The Lord of Milan book and film

 Kilpin's story was forgotten after his death, but in 2016, author Robert Nieri released a book about his life called The Lord of Milan.
 It was part biography and part fiction.
-The author has admitted that details about Kilpin life were so scarce that he could not complete a full biography.
+The author has admitted that details about Kilpin's life were so scarce that he could not complete a full biography.
 The same year, a team from LeftLion began filming a documentary about Herbert Kilpin's life in both the UK and Italy.
 The film features commentary from Robert Nieri, Luigi La Rocca, Mark Hateley, Luther Blissett, Daniele Massaro, Giovanni Lodetti, John Foot and many others.
 The film was shown at cinemas and film festivals across Europe in 2017 and 2018 and eventually released online and on DVD in January 2019.
 It won two awards at the Olympic-accredited FICTS Film Festival in Milan in October 2017 and has since toured China.

+Public House

+In recognition of Kilpin's achievements, on Bridlesmith Walk in Nottingham, there can be found a public house named in his honour, The Kilpin.